POI-SIMEX for Conditionally Poisson Distributed Biomarkers from Tissue Histology

 Tissue microarrays are widely used in cancer research because they enable the high-throughput analysis of multiple tissue samples on a single slide, significantly increasing research efficiency and reducing costs.
 TMAs ensure consistency and standardization in sample processing, enhancing reliability and reproducibility.
 They also conserve valuable tissue specimens by using small cores and allow for comprehensive biomarker analysis, facilitating the validation of known markers, the discovery of new markers and the analysis of marker interaction.
 Their ability to utilize archival tissue further supports their extensive application in cancer research \citep{Kononen1998}.

 Tissue cores are extracted by puncturing solid tissue using a circular needle typically ranging from 0.6 mm to 4.0 mm in diameter, depending on tissue availability, resulting in only small subregions of tumors that are sampled as cores.
-Consequently, a TMA will only approximate the cell density of interest (BioChain Institute, 2024).
-In addition, these measures are discrete rather than continuous as they are computed based on cell counts.
+Consequently, a TMA will only approximate the cell density of interest \cite{TMAIntro}.
+Depending on the study, replicate cores may or may not be available for each subject.
+Methods that do not require replication are thus more generally useful.
+Importantly, these measures are discrete rather than continuous as they are computed based on cell counts.
 The resulting measurement error is non-negligible and the discrete nature of the observed covariate makes this a challenging problem that is rarely considered in the analysis of TMAs.
 Figure \ref{fig1} (A) illustrates a TMA sample construction \citep{Eskaros2017}.
 In this case, a TMA core (red circle) with area $A$ and biomarker cell count $W$ is extracted from a whole donor tissue (denoted as T) with an area $A_T$ and a total biomarker cell count $W_T$, where $A << A_T$.
 Inaccuracies can arise when analyzing marker expression based on these core counts and core areas leading to bias and inflated variance in regression analysis when TMA-based biomarkers are incorporated into a regression analysis.